KaiChen1008/ORB-SLAM2-Elsalab-ver./README.md

-# ORB_SLAM2_elsalab_ver
+# 🗺 ORB SLAM2 Elsalab ver.

-A modification of ORB SLAM2 with map reloading and grid-map generating.
+🚘📡🕹 A modification of ORB SLAM2 with map reloading and grid-map generating.

 # License